 - Commitment to long-range planning, financial stability and sustainability

-- Solid, realistic plan for program/project evaluation
+- Solid, realistic plans for program/project evaluation

 - Desire to promote collaboration among organizations or institutions to prevent duplication of services

 - Project methodology utilizing a preventative approach to addressing the issues and solving problems

 - Evidence of realistic organizational planning and management

 We consider requests for grants on a yearly cycle which begins in February.
 We send information and announcements about our funding programs to nonprofit organizations that are on our mailing list (click here to sign up).
 The requirements and instructions provided here are to be considered current and accurate only for the duration of the Foundation’s grant cycle, which will run from February through June.
 Applications will be accepted from February 1, 2021 through the March 19, 2021 deadline.
 Applications submitted after the March 19th deadline will not be considered.
 Grants are made possible by Community Good Unrestricted Funds and various Field of Interest Funds which support a wide variety of needs in Vanderburgh County.